 Dress Shape: The Wrap Dress

 A mainstay in many a woman’s wardrobe, the wrap dress is a hard working staple.
 For plus size ladies, the style’s natural V-neck will be incredibly flattering on one’s chest whilst the wrap around belt will accentuate the waist.
 They’re a great failsafe option too for those that want a dress that takes them from business casual to after work drinks.
+Need some ideas on what to wear to work?
+Checkout all of these plus size business casual ideas!
 They’re also a classy way to answer the question of how to dress fashionably when you have plus size curves - a wrap dress will always be in style.
 For this reason, and the fact that it’s a style that suits many types of figure, they’re worth spending a little bit more than usual on, to make sure they last.
 It means that they will be made out of a better quality material too with the result that they will be even more flattering to the wearer.

 Suits Body Types: Hourglass, Pear, Top Heavy